NeuralDarsh/AI-Learning-Journey/README.md

 * **Streak Analyzer:** A milestone project that analyzes daily commit patterns to track consistency and productivity.
 * **PCA Dimension Reduction:** A script using NumPy to calculate Eigenvalues and Eigenvectors for data simplification in AI.
 * **Database Schema Inspector:** Extracts metadata and column constraints using Python.
+* **Z-Score Outlier Detector:** A statistical tool using NumPy to identify outliers in a dataset.
+It calculates the Z-Score for each data point based on the Mean and Standard Deviation to detect anomalies in data distributions.

 ## 🛠️ Technical Skills Practiced
 * **Languages:** Python 3.x